No warranty for correctness & completeness!

-University of Birmingham offers the following Knowledge Management education and training opportunities:
+The University of Birmingham, informally Birmingham University, has offered the following Knowledge Management education and training opportunities:

 School of Geography, Earth and Environmental Sciences > Centre for Urban and Regional Studies (CURS) > Regional Trajectories to the Knowledge Economy (EURODITE) Project 1)